Amsterdam/panorama-textures/DOCKER-README.md

 Then select the panorama image in the [interface](https://data.amsterdam.nl/data/panorama/TMX7316010203-001187_pano_0000_001503/?center=52.3728418%2C4.893152&heading=48.97997622076379&lagen=pano%3A1&locatie=52.3728418022451%2C4.89315196317801&pitch=0.3190651159979569&zoom=14)
 The pano_id can be copied from the URL.

+In this case the command would look something like this:

     docker run -v `pwd`/texture_output:/app/textmap_output local/panorama-texture python texture_pand.py \
                      TMX7316010203-001187_pano_0000_001503 \